rcl-ssl/docs/authorization/access-control-user.md

 ---

 # Set Access Control for the AAD user
-**V7.0.0**
+**V7.1.0**

 The Azure Active Directory (AAD) organization (Work or School) account that you use to login to the [RCL SSL Portal](../portal/portal.md)  must either be :

-- An 'Administrator' or 'Owner' to your Azure subscription
+- An 'Owner' to your Azure subscription
 - Have a role of ‘Owner’ or ‘Contributor’ to your Azure subscription

-If either of these requirements are not met, you will not be able to use the RCL SSL Portal to manage your Azure resources (App Services, DNS, Key Vault, etc).
+If either of these requirements are not met, you will not be able to use the RCL SSL Portal to manage your Azure resources (App Services, DNS, Key Vault, etc) in the subscription.

 You may also experience an error message.